-Drip irrigation systems use 20 to 50 percent less water than normal sprinkler systems and are much more efficient.
-Drip irrigation goes straight into the ground and isn’t susceptible to run-off, drift, and evaporation.
-This adds up to a considerable amount of water conserved annually.
-Furthermore, at Andy’s we are continuously improving our irrigation systems.
-The benefits keep on racking up!
+Drip irrigation systems are much more efficient, using 20 to 50 percent less water than normal sprinkler systems.
+Drip irrigation goes straight into the ground and isn’t susceptible to run-off, drift, or evaporation.
+This adds up to a considerable amount of water conserved annually and, at Andy’s we are continuously improving our irrigation systems.

 As a general rule of thumb, a healthy lawn requires about one inch of water each week during the dry season.
 Providing this one inch of water requires a little over one-half gallon of water per square foot (.6 gallons).
 Conventional irrigation is only about 60% effective due to runoff, drift, and evaporation.
 So, in reality, we need to increase the amount of water by 40% bringing the amount of water per sq. foot to .84 gallons.

-So, for every 10-foot square area, you will need to water 84 gallons!
-Imagine a lawn that is 200 feet by 200 feet, that would require 33,600 gallons of water per week!
+For every 10-foot square area, you will need to water 84 gallons!
+Imagine a lawn that is 200 feet by 200 feet, which would require 33,600 gallons of water per week!

 To determine the amount of water you use on your landscaping and lawn, measure the width and length and multiply them together to determine the total square footage.
 Then multiply that number by .84, and this will give you the total amount of water your lawn and landscaping require weekly.